GoogleCloudPlatform/apigee-samples/llm-semantic-cache/docs/cloudshell-tutorial.md

 * Set the <walkthrough-editor-select-regex filePath="llm-semantic-cache/env.sh" regex="REGION_TO_SET">REGION</walkthrough-editor-select-regex> to deploy the Vector Search Index.
 It should be the same region as your Apigee instance.
 * Set the <walkthrough-editor-select-regex filePath="llm-semantic-cache/env.sh" regex="MODEL_ID_TO_SET">MODEL_ID</walkthrough-editor-select-regex> to send generative prompts to.
 For example, `gemini-1.5-pro-001`.
 * Set the <walkthrough-editor-select-regex filePath="llm-semantic-cache/env.sh" regex="EMBEDDINGS_MODEL_ID_TO_SET">EMBEDDINGS_MODEL_ID</walkthrough-editor-select-regex> to generate embeddings with.
 For example, `text-embedding-004`.
 * Set the <walkthrough-editor-select-regex filePath="llm-semantic-cache/env.sh" regex="NEAREST_NEIGHBOR_DISTANCE_TO_SET">NEAREST_NEIGHBOR_DISTANCE</walkthrough-editor-select-regex> that will be used to perform nearest neighbor lookups on an embeddings database.
 The bigger the number, the more closely prompts have to be related to be considered a cache hit.
-For exsample, `0.95`.
+For example, `0.95`.
 * Set the <walkthrough-editor-select-regex filePath="llm-semantic-cache/env.sh" regex="CACHE_ENTRY_TTL_SEC_TO_SET">CACHE_ENTRY_TTL_SEC</walkthrough-editor-select-regex> that will be used to assing TTL for cache entries in seconds.
-For exsample, `60`.
+For example, `60`.
 * Set the <walkthrough-editor-select-regex filePath="llm-semantic-cache/env.sh" regex="APIGEE_HOST_TO_SET">APIGEE_HOST</walkthrough-editor-select-regex> of your Apigee instance.
 For example, `my-test.nip.io`.
 * Set the <walkthrough-editor-select-regex filePath="llm-semantic-cache/env.sh" regex="APIGEE_ENV_TO_SET">APIGEE_ENV</walkthrough-editor-select-regex> to the deploy the sample Apigee artifacts.
-For exanple, `dev-env`.
+For example, `dev-env`.

 ### 2. Set environment variables